 Better – Pork

-U.S. per capita pork consumption is forecast to be 52.1 pounds in 2020.
-The ‘other white meat” is a better option than beef.
+U.S. per capita pork consumption was 52 pounds in 2020.
+The “other white meat” is a better option than beef.

 Unlike cows and sheep, pigs are not ruminants, which means they produce a lot less methane, but thanks to intensive farming operations, pork has the third-highest environmental impact among meats.